-Since liberalisation, more and more long-distance buses have also been on the road in Germany.
+Since liberalisation, more and more long-distance buses have also been on the road in Germany and Europe.
 This alternative to the railway has been around internationally for a long time.
 For large parts of Europe, the use of long-distance buses is thus a cheap substitute for flights or travel by car.
 So that you can plan a good trip, I will tell you some of my experiences with the long-distance bus.

 Coach – driving after the Corona lockdown